Synthesis of precious metals: Gold

-Chrysopoeia, the artificial production of gold, is the symbolic goal of alchemy.
-Such transmutation is possible in particle accelerators or nuclear reactors, although the production cost is currently many times the market price of gold.
+Chrysopoeia, the artificial production of gold, is the traditional goal of alchemy.
+Such transmutation is possible in particle accelerators or nuclear reactors, although the production cost is estimated to be a trillion times the market price of gold.
 Since there is only one stable gold isotope, 197Au, nuclear reactions must create this isotope in order to produce usable gold.

-Gold synthesis in an accelerator

-Gold synthesis in a particle accelerator is possible in many ways.
-The Spallation Neutron Source has a liquid mercury target which will be transmuted into gold, platinum, and iridium, which are lower in atomic number than mercury.

-Gold synthesis in a nuclear reactor

 Gold was synthesized from mercury by neutron bombardment in 1941, but the isotopes of gold produced were all radioactive.
-In 1924, a German scientist, Adolf Miethe, accomplished the same feat.
+In 1924, a German scientist, Adolf Miethe, reported achieving the same feat, but after various replication attempts around the world, it was deemed an experimental error.

-In 1980, Glenn Seaborg transmuted several thousand atoms of bismuth into gold at the Lawrence Berkeley Laboratory.
-His experimental technique was able to remove protons and neutrons from the bismuth atoms.
-Seaborg's technique was far too expensive to enable the routine manufacture of gold but his work is the closest yet to emulating an aspect of the mythical Philosopher's Stone.
+In 1980, Glenn Seaborg, K. Aleklett, and the Bevatron team transmuted several thousand atoms of bismuth into gold at the Lawrence Berkeley National Laboratory.
+His experimental technique using carbon-12 and neon-20 nuclei was able to remove protons and neutrons from the bismuth atoms.
+Seaborg's technique was far too expensive to enable the routine manufacture of gold but his work was then the closest yet to emulating an aspect of the mythical Philosopher's stone.

+In 2002 and 2004, CERN scientists at the Super Proton Synchrotron reported producing a minuscule amount of gold nuclei from induced photon emissions within deliberate near-miss collisions of lead nuclei.
+In 2022, CERN's ISOLDE team reported producing 18 gold nuclei from proton bombardment of a uranium target.
+In 2025, CERN's ALICE experiment team announced that over the previous decade, they had used the Large Hadron Collider to replicate the 2002 SPS mechanisms at higher energies.
+A total of roughly 260 billion gold nuclei were created over three experimental runs, a minuscule amount massing about 90 picograms.